-Managing call center employee
+Managing call center employee satisfaction

 Managing call center employee satisfaction is a great way to improve call center agent job performance.
 This will in turn improve customer satisfaction.
 This chapter provides 10 tips on how to foster a better work environment within a call center, which will promote productivity and customer satisfaction.